CarolineS-QA/hwa-game-time-log/README.md

 ```
 Java SE 8 (or later) to run the jar file.
-Maven to create the jar-file.
+Maven to create the jar-file and run.

-One of the following:
-1. mySQL on your local machine,
-2. the IP and login details for my GCP instance,
-3. or your own GCP instance with SQL set up.
+If my GCP instance is no longer live...
+A relational database to configure the application to.
+(a GCP instance will require the least application config, however you can also use mySQL or h2)

-You can use the command line to run the jar file program but git & git bash are nice to have.
+You can use the command line to run the program but git & git bash are nice to have.

-For the front end it's preferred that you use a Chrome browser.
+For the front end it's preferred that you have a Chrome browser (if you want to make use of my app shortcut).
 ```
 **To Develop**